 - is the right size, shape and location to offer effective protection to plants and wildlife

 - is within our scientific and financial capabilities to manage in the long-term

 - isn't likely to be subject to Indigenous land claims

 - can support viable populations of species and ecosystems for the long term.

 In practice, we generally buy land that features remnant native vegetation, providing habitat for threatened wildlife.
-We often buy land near existing reserves.
+We often buy near existing reserves.

 What happens next?